-While Buddha and his students used meditation as the main way to tame their monkey minds, there are other methods that have been scientifically-proven to quiet your mental chatter.
+While Buddha and his students used meditation as the main way to tame their monkey minds, there are other methods that have been scientifically-proven to calm your mind and quiet mental chatter.

-Here are the five best tricks to calm your mind.
+Here are five steps to calm your mind and quiet mental chatter:

 You don’t have to meditate to be mindful.
 A global leader on mindfulness training for clinical problems, Jon Kabat-Zinn, defines the practice as “paying attention in a particular way, in the present moment and non-judgementally.”

 Have you ever berated yourself over the worries that keep you up at night?

 When we judge ourselves for having thoughts, we begin to obsess over them… but when you act as a witness to your own mental chatter — consciously bringing your attention to your thoughts without engaging — you naturally calm your mind.

 By strengthening your non-judgemental awareness of your own mental patterns, you weaken any control your thoughts have over you.

 Psychologists often teach this effective tool in Cognitive Behavioral Theory to help people with depression and anxiety.
 Knowing that humans have an innate negativity bias, with our mental chatter skewed to the negative, means that you can offset this by countering or reframing your thoughts.

 Here are three ways you can quickly shift your thinking:

 Test Reality: Ask yourself, What is the evidence for and against my thinking?
 Am I jumping to negative conclusions or intepretations?